Page Content Portlet

-To implement the Board's policy directives, the County Administrator uses a management team consisting of members of his immediate staff and 12 department directors.
-The 12 departments that make up the executive side of county government are Police Services, Fire and Emergency Services, Corrections, Support Services, Financial Services, Community Services, Human Resources, Information Technology Services, Law, Planning and Development, Water Resources, and Transportation.
+To implement the Board's policy directives, the County Administrator uses a management team consisting of members of his immediate staff and 14 department directors.
+The 14 departments that make up the executive side of county government are Police Services, Fire and Emergency Services, Corrections, Support Services, Financial Services, Community Services, Human Resources, Information Technology Services, Law, Planning and Development, Water Resources, Transportation, Child Advocacy and Juvenile Services, and Communications.
 Each department is run by a director who is charged with managing departmental operations in a manner which stresses efficiency, cost-effectiveness, and customer service.

 In addition to the internal departments that comprise the executive side of County government, certain services are provided to citizens through Constitutional officers and independent elected officials.
 These external offices are created by the Georgia Constitution or through state law.
 In Gwinnett County, they include the Sheriff, Tax Commissioner, District Attorney, Probate Court Judge, and Chief Magistrate.
 These independently-elected officials exercise authority assigned to them by the Georgia Constitution or by state law.
 Accordingly, the Board of Commissioners cannot exert direct authority or control of their internal operations to any significant degree.
 These offices have responsibilities assigned to them by the state Constitution or state laws.